 Osteoarthritis is a disease of the joints.
 About 20% of dogs will suffer from it during their lifetime.
 The most commonly affected joints are the hip, knee and elbow joints.
-There are a number of myths surrounding osteoarthritis and what it means to your pet and you.
+There are a number of myths surrounding canine osteoarthritis and what it means for your dog if they are diagnosed with it.

 Myth 1.
 My pet’s days are numbered